'Trump' and 'Kim' thrown out of Opening Ceremony

 “Is my sister getting the same treatment?,” the Kim lookalike said as he was escorted out of the stadium.

-(This version of the story was refiled to refer to North Korean leader as Kim throughout)
+(This version of the story has been refiled to refer to North Korean leader as Kim throughout)

 Reporting by Rory Carroll, editing by Ed Osmond